-Depending on the degree program to which you are applying, you may need to register for and complete the Graduate Record Exam (GRE) or Praxis I and II.
+Depending on the degree program to which you are applying, you may need to register for and complete the Graduate Record Exam (GRE) or Praxis Core and II.
 Additionally, international students who come from countries where English is not the primary language must submit scores from the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or ELS Level 112.

 |Master of Arts|

 |Master of Science|

 |- Athletic Training||None|

 |- Clinical Mental Health Counseling||None|

 |- Criminal Justice Administration||None|

 |- Environmental Science and Policy||GRE|